rishabh7163/CrackStation/README.md

 # CrackStation, a Decrypter Implementation

-This is a Decrypter application that takes upto three sha key and decode their password.
+This is a Decrypter application that takes up to three sha key and decodes their password.

 ## Overview

-This project have 3 stages:
+This project has 3 stages:

-* Create a simple application that can decrypt the sha key that is provided and convert that to it's equivalent text(password in this case).
+* Create a simple application that can decrypt the sha key that is provided and convert that to its equivalent text(password in this case).
-* This stage required us to generate a data file which contains all the possible sha keys and their text conversion.
+* This stage required us to generate a data file that contains all the possible sha keys and their text conversion.
-* After that, we created a function which relaced the data file with a lookup dictionary so that we don't have to hardcode the sha keys.
+* After that, we created a function that relaced the data file with a lookup dictionary so that we don't have to hardcode the sha keys.
 It can decode up to 2 characters.
-* In the last stage(MVP) we generated more that 200k password combinations and they can be upto 3 characters.
+* In the last stage(MVP) we generated more than 200k password combinations and they can be up to 3 characters.

 ## Mission Statement

-The main purpose of building this is to test a way to decypt passwords upto three characters and to get hands on experience on swift.
+The primary purpose of building this is to test a way to decrypt passwords up to three characters and to get hands-on experience with swift.

 ## Installation

 ### Swift Package Manager
 The [swift package manager](https://www.swift.org/package-manager/) is a tool for managing the distribution of Swift code.
-It's integrated with Swift build system to automate the process of downloading, compiling, and linking the dependencies.
+It's integrated with the Swift build system to automate the downloading, compiling, and linking of the dependencies.
-Once you have your Swift package setup, add Crackstation to  the list of dependencies in your Package.swift file:
+Once you have your Swift package set up, add Crackstation to  the list of dependencies in your Package.swift file:

    .target(
             name: "CrackStation",